liamoconnor87/VisitGotham/testing.md

 **As a User, I would like the Home Page to have links to each section within the Things To Do page.**
 ----------------------------------------------------------------------------------------------------

 - User scrolls down the home page, to the Things To Do section.
-All catergories are displayed in a grid layout.
+All categories are displayed in a grid layout.
-- The User can click on each catergory and will take them to that section on the Things To Do page.
+- The User can click on each category and will take them to that section on the Things To Do page.

 Steps taken -